bbntpl/fso-submissions/part2/courseinfo/README.md

-This folder contains exercises 2.1 - 2.5.
+This folder contains exercises 1.1.-1.5 for this part.